MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-We analysed the keywords you use in the URLs of your Home page, [PAGE Y] page and [PAGE Z] page.
+We analysed the keywords you use in the URLs of your homepage, [PAGE Y] page and [PAGE Z] page.
 Here is what we found:

-Your Home page ranks on both Google and Bing for ‘[KEYWORD X]’ and ‘[KEYWORD Y]’.
+Your homepage ranks on both Google and Bing for ‘[KEYWORD X]’ and ‘[KEYWORD Y]’.
 For the keyword ‘[KEYWORD X]’ this is ideal.
 The URL also looks as it should (Figure 2.3).
-However, for the keyword ‘[KEYWORD Y]’ there is an issue, as the search engines think that the Home page is more relevant than your dedicated page for this keyword.
+However, for the keyword ‘[KEYWORD Y]’ there is an issue, as the search engines think that the homepage is more relevant than your dedicated page for this keyword.
 We need to work on improving the quality (more valuable content), relevance (more content around this keyword on the page and internal links that mention ‘’) and authority (more backlinks from other websites) of this page.
 This should fix the issue of a wrong page ranking for your targeted keyword.

 Figure 2.3 – The URLs of pages that focus on your main keywords.